 How to See in Cold Weather

 For one thing, when it’s freezing cold inside your car, you’re not going to be able to concentrate on driving as well, so it’s a good idea to make sure your car is comfortable enough before you drive it.
-But more importantly, in cold weather your car’s windows are likely to be completely fogged up at first–and if you can’t see the road, you shouldn’t be driving.
+But more importantly, in cold weather your car’s windows are likely to be completely fogged up at first.
+And if you can’t see the road, you shouldn’t be driving.

-Thus, the key to getting your car’s windows to defog quickly is to warm up the air rapidly (so it can hold more moisture), and to replace the air in your car with cold air from outside, since that air will be holding less moisture than the air that’s already in your car.
+Is there any way to get your windows to defog any faster?
+The key to getting your car’s windows to defog quickly is to warm up the air rapidly (so it can hold more moisture), and to replace the air in your car with cold air from outside, since that air will be holding less moisture than the air that’s already in your car.
 In short, you should:

-- Turn on your defogger to begin clearing the windows
+Turn on your defogger to begin clearing the windows.

-Turn the car’s heater up all the way to warm up the air in your car
+Turn the car’s heater up all the way to warm up the air in your car.

-Turn on the air conditioner temporarily in order to draw extra water out of the air
+Turn on the air conditioner temporarily in order to draw extra water out of the air.

-Turn off air circulation within the car to bring in fresh air from outside
+Turn off air circulation within the car to bring in fresh air from outside.

-Open your windows slightly, if possible, to bring in more fresh air
+Open your windows slightly, if possible, to bring in more fresh air.

 If this is still too slow for you, you should also consider keeping a sock filled with kitty litter near your windshield (this will absorb extra moisture in the car).
 You can also prevent fog by covering the inside of the windshield with shaving cream and then clearing it away.

-It’s important to remember that, for every unnecessary moment you keep your car idling, you increase wear on your engine, you waste gas unnecessarily, and you contribute to pollution.
+It’s important to remember that, for every unnecessary moment you keep your car idling, you increase wear on your engine, you waste gas unnecessarily and you contribute to pollution.
 According to one study, vehicle idling contributes 1.6% of all U.S. greenhouse gas emissions – almost twice as much as the entire iron and steel manufacturing industry!

 On top of that, the practice of idling your car to warm up the engine contributes to vehicle theft: a car that’s been left unattended while it’s warming can be stolen in less than 60 seconds.
 Also keep in mind that you should never idle your car in a closed garage, as the exhaust can build up while the car is running, increasing the risk of carbon monoxide poisoning.

 Stay current with blog updates, new offers, and exclusive deals!
 Join our mailing list today.